springzfx/cgproxy/readme.md

 - cgroup2

+  Both cgroup and cgroup2 are enable in linux by default.
+So you don't have to do anything about this.
+  - `systemd-cgls` to see the cgroup hierarchical tree.
-  Why cgroup v2?
+  - Why cgroup v2?
 Because simple, elegant and intuitive.

-  For now, linux default using cgroup v1 for compatibility, this project need cgroup v2, you need disable cgroup v1 and enable cgroup v2 in your system.  see [Disabling v1 cgroups](https://wiki.archlinux.org/index.php/Cgroups#Disabling_v1_cgroups).

-  - `findmnt -t cgroup,cgroup2` to find out your cgroup version
-  - `systemd-cgls` to see the cgroup hierarchical tree.

 - TPROXY

   A process listening on port (e.g.  12345)  to accept iptables TPROXY, for example v2ray's dokodemo-door  in tproxy mode.

-  Why not REDIRECT?
+  - Why not REDIRECT?
 Because REDIRECT only supports tcp and ipv4.

 ## How to install